 Hike Fernandez Ranch in the East Bay Hills

 There’s a lesser known hiking haven located in the northern range of the East Bay Hills.
 Fernandez Ranch has beautiful trails through the park’s golden hills and under oak savannahs.
 Thank the John Muir Land Trust for its efforts in conserving Fernandez, among other ranches, farms, open space, and shoreline.
+In fact, they’re looking to the future in a big way, with a vision for protecting, restoring, and improving East Bay parklands all the way to 2049!
+(A current project includes raising funds to open 232-acre Pacheco Marsh.)

 This 4-mile recommended loop hike bonuses with glorious view of San Francisco Bay.
 Start on the Black Phoebe Trail, named for the bird that frequents the fence posts separating the pasture from the trail.
 Cross Slot Creek’s dry bed and start an ascent among mixed forest on the Whipsnake Trail.